 What can you do as a consumer?

 Due to the lack of transparency from Amazon, consumers are struggling to see the link between their consumer habits and the environmental crisis that they contribute.
 Have a read through the below to see how you can be more mindful next time you browse Amazon:

 - Know how to recognize Amazon FFP certified products.

 - Be mindful about your purchasing behaviour — bulk buy things you purchase regularly to reduce the number of deliveries and therefore packaging.

 - Look into Amazon Day and limit your deliveries to once a week.

 - Reach out to the retailer and request to reduce waste in your order following these guidelines.

 - Don’t contribute to the manufacturing of new products, and give a used product a second life by ordering from Amazon Warehouse.

-You could consider switching from an online shopping to an in-person shopping experience, but researchers from Green Logistics claim online shopping is environmentally friendlier.
-Instead, perhaps rethink the need of the purchase in the first place, embark on a minimalism journey and live more meaningful life with less.
+You could consider switching from online shopping to an in-person shopping experience, but researchers from Green Logistics claim online shopping is environmentally friendlier.
+Instead, perhaps rethink the need for the purchase in the first place, embark on a minimalism journey and live a more meaningful life with less.